treeverse/lakeFS/docs/reference/configuration.md

 {% include toc.html %}

 Configuring lakeFS is done using a yaml configuration file and/or environment variable.
 The configuration file location can be set with the '--config' flag.
-If not specified, the the first file found in the following order will be used:
+If not specified, the first file found in the following order will be used:
 1. ./config.yaml
 1. `$HOME`/lakefs/config.yaml
 1. /etc/lakefs/config.yaml